-- Supports maintaining local franchising authority to preserve local governments' ability to negotiate in the public interest for cable channel space, institutional networks and public education and government programming. - Supports allowing communities to offer and/or partner to offer high speed internet, Wi-Fi and other enhanced telecommunication services to residents, schools, academic institutions and businesses. - Opposes restrictions on providing telecommunication services within Cityowned facilities and on City property, and related restrictions on the manner in which such services may be financed, funded or structured. - Opposes infringement on municipalities' ability to compete in the broadband marketplace. - Opposes right of way use contrary to existing aesthetic policies and practices, including the addition of any above ground cabling.
+- Supports maintaining local franchising authority to preserve local governments' ability to negotiate in the public interest for cable channel space, institutional networks and public education and government (PEG) programming, and to charge franchise and PEG fees to support local programming and compensate for the use of rights-of-way. - Supports allowing communities to offer and/or partner to offer high speed internet, Wi-Fi and other enhanced telecommunication services to residents, schools, academic institutions and businesses. - Opposes restrictions on providing telecommunication services within Cityowned facilities and on City property, and related restrictions on the manner in which such services may be financed, funded or structured. - Opposes infringement on municipalities' ability to compete in the broadband marketplace.